Royal standard of the United Kingdom: Recent historical royal standards

-Royal standards 1198–1837
+Royal standards of English and British monarchs, 1198–1837

 Others

-Other members of the Royal Family may use the Royal Standard of the United Kingdom, but within an ermine border (a white border with black "tails" representing the ermine fur).
-This standard is mainly used for the wives of British princes, or members of the Royal Family who have not yet been granted their own arms.
-Diana, Princess of Wales, and more recently, Princess Alice, Duchess of Gloucester, had this standard draped over their coffins at their funerals.
+Other members of the royal family may use the Royal Standard of the United Kingdom, but within an ermine border (a white border with black "tails" representing the ermine fur).
+This standard is mainly used for the wives of British princes, or members of the royal family who have not yet been granted their own arms.
+Diana, Princess of Wales, Princess Alice, Duchess of Gloucester, and Katharine, Duchess of Kent had this standard draped over their coffins at their funerals.

 Camilla, Duchess of Cornwall, also enjoyed the right to use this version of the Royal Standard although she rarely exercised it on her own.
-She received a grant of arms on 17 July 2005, which, based on past practice, could form the basis for her own standard.Since her husband ascended to the throne she has used a different version, pictured above.
+She received a grant of arms on 17 July 2005, which, based on past practice, could form the basis for her own standard.
+Since the ascension of her husband Charles III, as queen consort she has used a new version, based on her husband's royal standard, impaled with the arms of her father, Major Bruce Shand.

-Uses of Standards
+Uses of standards

-The Royal Standard is reserved only for the monarch, and is the most used.
-Most famously it signals the presence of the monarch at a royal residence, and is also used on official vehicles, primarily the Bentley State Limousine, but also on other road vehicles at home or abroad, often a Range Rover.
+The Royal Standard is reserved only for the monarch.
+Most famously it signals the presence of the monarch at a royal residence, and is also used on official vehicles, primarily the Bentley State Limousine, but also on other road vehicles at home or abroad, often a Land Rover Range Rover.

 The Royal Standard is also flown from aircraft and water vessels, including HMY Britannia and MV Spirit of Chartwell during the Thames Diamond Jubilee Pageant.
 When the monarch is aboard a British naval ship, the flag is flown from the main mast of the ship and is lowered upon his/her departure.
 The flag is also draped over the coffin of the Monarch upon his/her death.

+When Edward VII acceded to the throne in 1901, he proposed that a special version of the Royal Standard (which was widely used at the time) be created for his own specific use; "a Royal Standard differenced with an oval shield in the centre carrying HM's cypher and crown on a purple ground, for the King's exclusive and personal use alone...
+The cypher to be changed to that of the new sovereign on the demise of the previous sovereign."
+However, such a proposal was considered impractical, given that the use of this alternate Standard by the King would effectively make it the new Royal Standard (despite the retention of the main version), and thus such a change would have required legislation.
+It was instead decided that new rules for the Royal Standard be laid down, making it so that it should not be flown anywhere other than on a royal palace, or to denote the monarch's presence.